By Dr Thomas Brown | February 28 2020

 Once you’ve got basic agreement that there should be a change:

-This is where you can start to talk about inbound and the buyer’s journey.
 What is the solution to the problem?
+This is where you can start to talk about inbound and the buyer’s journey in more detail.
 Why is it the right solution?
 How does it solve the problems identified in the first step?
+How will it empower your team to achieve higher levels of service and productivity?

-If you can get the powers that be to agree on all three — you’re winning.
+If you can get the powers that be to agree on all three steps — you’re winning.

-While the above provides an effective skeleton for framing and structuring your argument, it really is just that: the bare bones, so to speak.
+While the above framework provides an effective skeleton for structuring your argument, it really is just that: the bare bones, so to speak.
 The meatier you can make your argument, the more human it becomes — and the more persuasive.

 Consequences and implications describe in very real terms what might happen if they keep going as they are.
 What would it look like if, for example, a sustained inbound campaign around a particular event led to 10 extra sales within a month of the event?
 What would be the effect if this happened for every event in every territory?
 How would this impact the individuals in the room — a new car?
 A holiday?
 That promotion?